-Guzzetti et al. (2007, 2008) performed a critical review of the literature on empirical rainfall thresholds for possible landslide occurrence, pointing out inconsistencies in the use of terms, in the rainfall metrics, and in the methods used to determine the threshold of the th olds.
+Guzzetti et al. (2007, 2008) performed a critical review of the literature on empirical rainfall thresholds for possible landslide occurrence, pointing out inconsistencies in the use of terms, in the rainfall metrics, and in the methods used to determine the thresholds.
 Guzzetti et al. (2007) grouped the approaches used to determine the thresholds into three broad categories: (i) approaches that use precipitation measurements obtained for rainfall events that have resulted (or have not resulted) in landslides, (ii) approaches that consider the antecedent rainfall conditions, and (iii) other approaches that use combinations of indexes representative for both event and antecedent rainfalls calibrated on different case studies.
 The first two types of approaches are discussed hereafter.

-Approaches of the first type consider solely the event rainfall (i.e., the rainfall fallen during the rainfall-triggering event), and do not take into account the antecedent rainfall conditions.
-Moreover, they do not suggest general rules to identify the rainfall re-

-- sponsible for landslide initiation.
-These studies focus on empirical evidences drawn from specific sites without attempting to derive criteria to be used elsewhere.
-Many are the contributions at this regard but herein only a few of them are cited.
-For instance, Onodera et al. (1974) showed that the number of landslides in Japan increased significantly when the cumulated event rainfall exceeded 150 to 200 mm, and the rain- - fall mean intensity exceeded 20 to 30 mmh-1.
+Approaches of the first type solely consider the event rainfall (i.e. the rainfall fallen during the rainfall-triggering event), and do not take into account the antecedent rainfall conditions.
+Moreover, they do not suggest any general rules to identify the rainfall responsible for landslide initiation.
+These studies focus on empirical evidence drawn from specific sites without attempting to derive criteria to be used elsewhere.
+Many of these are the contributions in this study, but only a few of them are cited herein.
+For instance, Onodera et al. (1974) showed that the number of landslides in Japan increased significantly when the cumulated event rainfall exceeded 150 to 200 mm, and the rainfall mean intensity exceeded 20 to 30 mm h^{-1} .
 Oberstelehn (1976) found that about 250 mm of cumulated event rainfall were necessary to trigger landslides in the San Benito County, California.
 Nilsen et al. (1976), working in the Alameda County, California, showed that landslides occurred when the cumulated event rainfall exceeded 180 mm.
-Brand et al. (1984) suggested that landslides in Hong Kong were triggered by rainfall events exceeding 175 mm in 24 h, or 70 mm in one hour.
+Brand et al. (1984) suggested that landslides in Hong Kong were triggered by rainfall events exceeding 175 mm in 24 h, or 70 mm in 1 h.